RC Airplanes Simplified

 A CG balancer is included with the Reactor Bipe, so that you can properly set and balance your model to match your flying style.

 Only 4-6 hours of easy final assembly stand between you and enjoying the Reactor Bipe's impressive flight repertoire.
+(The 4-6 hours of assembly time, that Great Planes advertise is very optimistic, in my opinion!-take your time, do a good job and enjoy it!)

 This video is the Great Planes advertisement-it does show good model details and flying shots of this park flyer.